carpentries/carpentries.org/content/about-us/governance/_index.md

 The Advisory Committee must, at minimum, assume the following joint responsibilities:

-*   Sign the fiscal sponsorship agreement
+*   Sign the fiscal sponsorship agreement.
-*   Hire, supervise, and terminate, when necessary, the FSP's Project Director (Executive Director)
+*   Hire, supervise, and terminate, when necessary, the FSP's Project Director (Executive Director).
 *   Approve reimbursement requests for the Project Director and fellow Advisory Committee Members.

 ### Current Advisory Committee Members